 In the article: “how to start a woodcarving project” I glossed over several important topics saying that I would deal with them one piece at a time.
-And here we are, today is the perfect day to start delving into an important and fundamental topic like how to choose a whittling knife.
+And here we are, today is the perfect day to start delving into an important and fundamental topic like how to choose a whittling knife for wood.

 How many times have you asked yourself, which knife should I buy?
 The long-awaited answer is here.
 And as a super bonus it comes straight from the words of an expert!
 Drum roll, Vladimir from Home Wood Spirit is back!

 For those who hear this name for the first time, I recommend reading the article: “Home Wood Spirit, the interview“.
 For all the others who know him and appreciate his constant work every day as a youtuber and carving teacher, here is his article!